7 Best Managed Database Services Compared (2026)

 What is the cheapest managed PostgreSQL in 2026?

 Railway Postgres starts at ~$5/month (usage-based).
 Render Postgres starts at $7/month (fixed).
-Neon’s Launch tier is $19/month but scales to zero, so idle apps pay less.
-Avoid free tiers for production — Render deletes them after 90 days, and Neon has 500ms cold starts.
+Neon’s Launch tier is ~$15/month (usage-based) and scales to zero, so idle apps pay less.
+Avoid free tiers for production — Render deletes them after 30 days, and Neon has 350ms cold starts.

 Is Neon good for production?

 Neon is excellent for production on the Scale tier ($69/month) which provides always-on compute without cold starts.
-The free and Launch tiers have 500ms cold starts — unusable for production APIs.
+The free tier has 350ms cold starts.
+On the Launch tier, cold starts can be disabled by turning off scale-to-zero.
 Neon was acquired by Databricks in 2025, improving financial stability and dropping prices 15-25%.

 Should I use Supabase just for the database?